w3f/polkadot-wiki/docs/learn/learn-xcm-pallet.md

   chain obtains ownership of these assets.

-  It's worth noting that this means that some other mechanism is needed to ensure that the balance on the destination does not exceed the reserve amount being held in this 3rd party.
+  It's worth noting that this means that some other mechanism is needed to ensure that the balance on the destination does not exceed the amount being held in reserve chain.

 :::info